 This early research is the foundation for today’s rapid detox procedures.
 Practitioners vary in the use of protocols, medications, and even anesthesia used.
 However, they still adhere to the principles described in the early publications.

-The Waismann Method® staff, have built upon the knowledge of these early researchers to create the most therapeutic infrastructure possible.
-Although we understand the inherent need for a humane, safe, effective treatment for opioid addiction, we also understand that there are no miracles.
-Individuals are complicated and they also have different histories and needs.
-With that in mind, we carefully assess each patient and modify the treatment plan that best fits each individual’s needs.
+Although we understand the inherent need for a humane, safe, effective treatment for opioid use disorder, we also understand that there are no miracles.
+Individuals are complex beings, and they also have different histories and needs.
+With that in mind, we carefully assess each patient and modify the treatment plan that best fits each patients’ needs.

-It is important to realize, that this process requires a higher level of medical care during and following rapid detox.
-Below are some of the exclusive benefits we offer our patients and a few of the reasons we are known as the ” Best Rapid Detox Center ” in the country.
+It is important to realize, that rapid opioid detoxification requires a higher level of medical care during and following the procedure.
+Below are some of the exclusive benefits we offer our patients and a few of the reasons we are known as the ” Best Rapid Detox Center ” worldwide.

 - A Private full service accredited JCAHO hospital.